AdobeDocs/analytics-platform.en/help/data-ingestion/aepwebsdk.md

 ### Build and Publish your tag

-After having defined data elements and rules, you need to build and publish your tag.
+After having defined data elements and rules, you must build and publish your tag.
 When you create a library build, you must assign it to an environment.
 The build's extensions, rules, and data elements are then compiled and placed into the assigned environment.
 Each environment provides a unique embed code that allows you to integrate its assigned build into your site.

 To build and publish your tag: